DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/CustomSummaries/description.md

 1. Specify the summary's [name](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#name).
 It will be used to identify the summary item within the **calculateCustomSummary** function in the next step.

 1. Calculate the resulting value in the [calculateCustomSummary](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/#calculateCustomSummary) function.
-Implement the necessary calculation stages as described in the function's description.
+Implement the necessary calculation stages.
+See the function's description for details.

-In this example, the custom summary displays the sum of sale amounts for selected rows only.
-To recalculate the resulting value on each selection change, the [refresh()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#refresh) method is called within the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSelectionChanged) handler.
+The custom summary in this example calculates the sum of sale amounts for selected rows.
+To recalculate the resulting value on selection change, the code calls the [refresh()](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#refresh) method in the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSelectionChanged) handler.

-Client-side custom summaries are suitable if your dataset is small.
-For large datasets, we recommend that you use [Server-Side Data Aggregation](/Documentation/Guide/UI_Components/DataGrid/Summaries/Custom_Aggregate_Function/#Server-Side_Data_Aggregation).
+Client-side custom summaries are suitable for small datasets.
+If your tests show that client-side calculations result in noticeable lags, we recommend that you use [Server-Side Data Aggregation](/Documentation/Guide/UI_Components/DataGrid/Summaries/Custom_Aggregate_Function/#Server-Side_Data_Aggregation).